Peter Block: Education and career

 Peter Block completed his undergraduate studies in industrial management at the University of Kansas in 1961 and obtained a master's degree in industrial administration from Yale University in 1963.
 He started his career as an organizational consultant in 1963 in the information service department at Esso (today ExxonMobil).
 In the early 1970s Peter co-founded the consulting firm "Block Petrella Weisbord" with Tony Petrella and Marvin Weisbord.
 He is also founder of The School for Managing of the Association for Quality and Participation as well as the training company Designed Learning.

-Peter serves on the board of directors of Cincinnati Classical Public Radio, the advisory board for The Festival in the Workplace Institute as well as the Board of Elementz Hip Hop Center in Cincinnati.
-Together with other volunteers, Peter started A Small Group, that aims to facilitate discourse towards a new community narrative as underscored by Peter's work on civic engagement.
+Block serves on the board of directors of Cincinnati Classical Public Radio, the advisory board for The Festival in the Workplace Institute as well as the Board of Elementz Hip Hop Center in Cincinnati.
+Together with other volunteers, Block started A Small Group, that aims to facilitate discourse towards a new community narrative as underscored by Block's work on civic engagement.
 PR Newswire reported that Peter Block joined LivePerson Inc's board of directors.

 Recognition and awards

 Peter Block is the recipient of the Organization Development Network's 2008 Lifetime Achievement Award.
 In 2004 he received their first place Members' Choice Award in recognition of his book, Flawless Consulting: A Guide to Getting Your Expertise Used (1999) as the most influential book for Organizational Development practitioners over the past 40 years.
-Among other national awards, he also received the American Society for Training and Development Award for Distinguished Contributions, the Association for Quality and Participation President's Award, and he was entered into Training Magazine's HRD Hall of Fame.
+Among other national awards, Block also received the American Society for Training and Development Award for Distinguished Contributions, the Association for Quality and Participation President's Award, and he was entered into Training Magazine's HRD Hall of Fame.